akanadocs/docs-test/ag/bindings/config_amqp_binding_rest_messaging_soap.md

 ---
 layout: page
-title: Messaging Binding Usage Scenarios for Policy Manager
+title: Configure AMQP binding for REST, Messaging, and SOAP services.
-description: Learn how to create an AMQP binding for REST, Messaging, and SOAP services and use with a virtual service.
+description: Learn how to configure an AMQP binding for REST, Messaging, and SOAP services and use with a virtual service.
 product: ag
 category: learn
 weight: 3
 sub-nav-class: Bindings
 type: page
-nav-title: Messaging Binding Usage Scenarios for Policy Manager
+nav-title: Configure AMQP binding for REST, Messaging, and SOAP services.
 ---

-## Messaging Binding Usage Scenarios for Policy Manager
+## Configure AMQP binding for REST, Messaging, and SOAP services

 Learn how to create an AMQP binding for REST, Messaging, and SOAP services and use with a virtual service.